 This lantern is great for kids, as well as for car camping.
 We loved its flashlight mode and it the fact that it can fit into most pockets.
 It is one of the most versatile products we tested and also works great for small groups.

 The Voyager costs $40, a fairly average cost for a lantern.
 With its good durability, it will probably last for many years.
-This is a lantern that does a good job in many situations.
-However, if you need one that does a great job in a specific situation then you can check out how the other competitors scored in our rating section.
+If you need a little more brightness, the Black Diamond Apollo is worth the extra dollars, but this is a lantern that does a good job in many situations.